As a community we will embrace diversity as an integral and vital part of everyday life and a cornerstone of the value of our university

 Join us for a one-day symposium February 26 to examine race and social justice in America Read more about The Difficult Conversation on UDaily.

 William Jelani Cobb of the University of Connecticut will present a Black History Month lecture at 7 p.m., Thursday, Feb.
 26, in the Multipurpose Rooms of the Trabant University Center..
 Read more about Jelani Cobb.

-Melissa Harris-Perry, professor, author and host of a popular show on MSNBC, will be the featured speaker in the Black History Month Extravaganza 2015 to be held at 7 p.m., Thursday, Feb.
+Melissa Harris-Perry, professor, author and host of a popular show on MSNBC, was the featured speaker in the Black History Month Extravaganza 2015 held Thursday, Feb.
 19, at the University of Delaware..
 Read more about Melissa Harris-Perry on UDaily.